bertofurth/Seagate-Central-Toolchain/README.md

     cd Seagate-Central-Toolchain

 ### Source code download
-#### Automated Download scripts
+#### Automated Download script
-There are two automatic download scripts included in this project that will retrieve and extract the versions of software tested using this procedure.
-It's only required to choose and execute one.

-##### Option 1 - download-sc-toolchain-src.sh (Recommended)
-The "download-sc-toolchain-src.sh" script will automatically download the versions of source code tested with this procedure.
+The "download-src-sc-toolchain.sh" script will automatically download the versions of source code tested with this procedure.
 Unless otherwise noted these are the latest stable releases at the time of writing.
 Hopefully later versions, or at least those with the